agarrharr/awesome-cli-apps/README.md

 ### Video

 - [youtube-dl](http://rg3.github.io/youtube-dl/) - a small command-line program to download videos from YouTube.com and a few more sites.
 You can install with `brew install youtube-dl`.
+- [castnow](https://github.com/xat/castnow) - Play torrents, mp4s and playlists on your Chromecast from the command line.

 ## Development